nununo/works2.nunogodinho.com/content/works/poupe-nos/index.md

 Authors: Sílvia González, Mário Silva, Rui Almeida and me.
 It ended up being one of the chosen clips to be broadcast on [SIC][1]'s Environment Day.

-You can preview it here:
+You can watch it here:
 {{< vimeo 370296 >}}

 #### Public presentations